 Barges: Eight fish barges and four towboats will be available for use.

 Barge Scheduling: Barges with 75,000 pound capacity will operate from Lower Granite Dam.
 It takes approximately 79 hours to make a trip from Lower Granite Dam to the release area near the Skamania light buoy below Bonneville Dam and return.
 One barge will leave Lower Granite Dam every-other-day or daily, beginning on or about the second day after the initiation of collection.
 The FOP (Appendix E) specifies the date collection will start for transportation in coordination and discussion with RIOG.
 When fish numbers increase during the course of every-other day barging operations, the transport program will switch to one barge leaving Lower Granite daily.
 When fish numbers decline in late spring, operations will change to or return to every-other-day barging from Lower Granite Dam, with barging operations continuing through July 31.
 During spring operations, barges will take on additional fish at Little Goose, and Lower Monumental dams as barge capacity allows.
 The two medium and two small barges may also be used from Lower Granite Dam for additional barging capacity or they will be used for direct loading of fish at Little Goose Dam.
+Direct loading rather than loading into the raceways will be preferred during the spring FOP spill at Little Goose Dam to reduce exposure duration to high Total Dissolved Gas (TDG) in the raceways that can occur during high spill periods.
 When daily collection exceeds barge capacity, juvenile fish may be spilled per section 4 above or will be bypassed to the river until collection numbers drop to where juvenile fish can be barged within barge carrying capacity criteria.

 Barge Loading: Whenever possible, small and large fish will be loaded in separate compartments in barges or until steelhead collection drops below 100 fish collected over a two day period.
 At that time, all fish may be transported in the same compartment.